angarsky/diveintopython/learn/classes/super_class.md

 In conclusion, `super()` is a powerful function in Python that provides a clean and concise way to call parent class methods from a child class.
 It helps to create a clear hierarchy among classes and to maintain clean code.

-## Python 3 Abstract Class
+## Python Abstract Class

 Abstract class is a class that cannot be instantiated and is meant to be subclassed by other classes.
 The `super()` function is used to access and call methods from a parent or superclass in Python.
-Here are two code examples that illustrate the use of `super()` in Python 3 abstract classes:
+Here are two code examples that illustrate the use of `super()` in Python abstract classes.

-### Python 3 Abstract Class.
-Example 1
+### Define an Abstract Class

 ```python
 import abc